 The Empire State Building and Top of the Rock

-We visited both the Empire State Building and the Top of the Rock.
+We have visited both the Empire State Building and the Top of the Rock.
+They both offer stunning views of the city.
 I compare both of them in this post.

 See a Show

 If your kids are old enough, consider taking them to a Broadway show.
 We love the theaters in NYC, which tend to be a little smaller than the ones in Boston.

 Regardless of when you visit, there is likely to be at least one family friendly show on Broadway.
 We’ve seen Annie, Cinderella, Hamilton, Aladdin, Frozen, and Spongebob Squarepants on Broadway, and my kids have enjoyed every show.

 I have some tips in this post for visiting Broadway with kids.
 Just make sure that your children are old enough to enjoy the whole show.
 Broadway shows can be long, so check the times before you commit.

 Gray Line NYC

 I mentioned that I enjoyed most of what we did.
 The Gray Line Hop On Hop Off bus was the exception.
 I’ve loved the Gray Line in other cities, but was really disappointed with the experience in NYC.
 The buses were absolutely packed, the quality of guides was inconsistent, and the staff wasn’t particularly friendly.
 After purchasing a voucher online, we headed to the Times Square area to pick up the tickets.
 I waited in a LONG line staffed by one employee who was more interested in chatting with his coworker than helping guests (no idea why the coworker wasn’t also helping behind the counter).